basilaydo/test_task/README.md

 most negative tests have added checks not only for the expected response code, but also for the fact that the response code is not 200 OK_

+_NOTE: I know that I can make "with allure" constructions for tests steps but I decided not implement it due to simplicity of the tests_

 Positive bear POST create + GET read specific bear